radical-cybertools/ExTASY/doc/pages/trouble.rst

 You should check the username that is present in the resource configuration file.
 If the username is correct, you should check if you have a passwordless login set up for the target machine.
 You can check this by simply attempting a login to the target machine, if this attempt requires a password, you need to set up a passwordless login to use ExTASY.

-Error : Pilot has FAILED.
+Error: Pilot has FAILED.
 Can't recover
 ---------------------------------------

 If you get an error similar to,